Our Salt Lake City Refinery began operations in 1908 and is now the largest in Utah with a total crude-oil capacity of 63,000 barrels per day (bpd).

 - Tail Gas Treating project completed in 2015 reduced SO2 emissions.

-- Wet Gas Scubber project to be completed in 2017 will reduce both SO2 and NOx emissions.
+- Wet Gas Scrubber completed in 2017 has reduced both SO2 and NOx emmissions by 98 percent and 60 percent, respectively.

 Health and Safety